web-dave/webdave.de/src/assets/posts/routetypes.md

 ];
 ```

-> Very important to know: The router goes through your router config array topdown.
+> ⚠️Very important to know: The router goes through your router config array topdown.
 > And he checks every path of the config and tests it with a Regular Expression against the current route.
 > That means the order of your route config matters!
 > On child-modules or lazy loaded modules the angular router is very smart.
 He merges the child routes _before_ the `**` route.